QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/lqramsey.rst

     \frac{ (b_{t+j} - c_{t+j})(\ell_{t+j} - g_{t+j}) - \ell^2_{t+j} }
     { b_t - c_t }

-This version is more convenient for computation
+This version is more convenient for computation.

 Using the equation